mesmerai/news-aggregator/README.md

 - search of articles with or without a keyword
 - search of articles per country: Italy, Australia or Global
 - management of Favourite Feeds from the left side menus (config saved in the DB)
+- view of number of articles ingested per Favourite Feed on the right side

-A that's how it looks like:
+That's how it looks like:
 ![News Aggregator](./images/news-aggregator.png)

 # How To Start the Application